PhanstielLab/bedtoolsr/README.md

 ## Building for Your Version of Bedtools

 This package was developed with a Python script that runs all bedtools utilities to determine their command-line usage, and automatically writes the wrapper R functions.
 It was designed to be generic so that it can be rebuilt quickly for any version of bedtools.
 If you want to do this, run [makePackage.py](https://github.com/PhanstielLab/bedtoolsr/blob/master/dev/makePackage.py).
-It will ask you where to build the package and where your instance of bedtools is located.
-Then run [createRdfiles.R](https://github.com/PhanstielLab/bedtoolsr/blob/master/dev/createRdfiles.R) with R to produce documentation.

-### Configuration Notes

-As noted above, this package was developed with a Python script that runs all bedtools utilities help commands to determine their command-line usage, and automatically writes the wrapper R functions.
-Due to some irregularities in the help information of certain utilities we had to make minor manual changes to some R functions after running the python script.
-They are documented below.

-* `genomecov`: `5` parameter changed to `five` and `3` parameter changed to `three` for R compatibility
-* `getfasta`: `name+` parameter changed to `nameplus` for R compatibility
-* `jaccard`: changed header from "FALSE" to "TRUE"
+There are command-line arguments for the location of bedtools, where the output package should go, and the package version suffix.

 ### Build Status